ROCm/rocWMMA/docs/programmers-guide.rst

 to the compiler's optimization passes where there is higher potential to generate more efficient device code.
 Moreover, no expensive host-device transfers or external kernel invokations are imposed by the API.

-The programming model that is the most useful with the rocWMMA API is wavefront-centric, in that all function calls will be assumed involve the entire wavefront.
+The programming model that is the most useful with the rocWMMA API is wavefront-centric.
 In a more general sense, loading and storing data or mma calls are assumed to involve the entire wavefront (or, warp).
-In the collaborative API, we can assume that other wavefronts in the same threadblock may collaborate moving data around.
+In the collaborative API, we can assume that other wavefronts in the same threadblock may collaborate moving data from one location to another.

+The rocWMMA API can eliminate a very large amount of boiler-plate code as it provides tools to decompose matrix multiply-accumulate based problems into blocks, or fragments of data that may be efficiently processed by individual wavefronts.
 Wavefronts will abstract blocks of data into ``fragments``, which are designed to encapsulate meta-data properties about the blocks in different contexts, along with the data itself:

 - a general geometric shape (e.g. BlockM/N/K dimensions)
 - a context of the provenance of the data (e.g. ``matrix_a`` or ``matrix_b``)